thekiwicoder0/UnityBehaviourTreeEditor/Assets/BehaviourTree/README.md

 ### Adding Nodes

-New nodes can be added to the tree via the context menu by right clicking anywhere in the canvas and selecting which type of node to add.
+New nodes can be added to the tree via the context menu by right clicking on the canvas and selecting which type of node to add.
 The nodes are grouped into three sub menus, Actions, Composites, and Decorators.
+You can start typing immediately to filter nodes by name

 <img src="Documentation/Images/new_node.png" width = "200" />

-### Creating New Nodes
+### Creating New Node Script

-The built in node types will only get you so far.
 The real power of behaviour trees comes when you design and create your own node types.
 Nodes are standard C# scripts which inherit from one of three base types, `ActionNode`, `CompositeNode`, or `DecoratorNode`.
-These scripts can be created by hand, or by using the context menu which will fill out the boilerplate automatically for you.
+These scripts can be created by hand, or by using the context menu which will generate a new script from a template for you.

 <img src="Documentation/Images/new_script.png" width = "200" />